 Facility Name:

 In the table below, enter the incremental forecasted changes in net generation capacity (in Megawatts) available to the ERCOT Transmission Grid for May 31 of the previous calendar year to May 31 of the current calendar year, and year-on-year changes as of May 31 for the next 10 subsequent years.
-The capacity forecasts should account for changes in both process loads and self-generation capability.
+The capacity forecasts should account for changes in ESR capacity (for both charging and discharging), process loads and self-generation capability.
 Example: If the capacity change is -75 MW from May 31 of the previous calendar year to May 31 of the current year, enter -75 MW in line 1.
 If the capacity change is 100 MW from May 31 of the current calendar year to May 31 of the next calendar year, enter 100 MW in line 2.
 DO NOT enter cumulative annual changes.
 (For this example, do not enter 25 MW in line 2).